spryker/spryker-docs/docs/scos/dev/glue-api-guides/202005.0/managing-products/retrieving-and-applying-product-options.md

 ---
 title: Retrieving and Applying Product Options
 originalLink: https://documentation.spryker.com/v5/docs/retrieving-and-applying-product-options
+originalArticleId: e6b8bc1c-46dc-4116-bbcd-4905bd2c9347
 redirect_from:
   - /v5/docs/retrieving-and-applying-product-options
   - /v5/docs/en/retrieving-and-applying-product-options
 ---

-The [Product Options](https://documentation.spryker.com/docs/en/product-options-2) Feature enables shop owners to suggest various additions to the main product.
+The [Product Options](/docs/scos/dev/features/202005.0/product-information-management/product-options/product-options.html) Feature enables shop owners to suggest various additions to the main product.
 Such extras enhance the customer experience and ensure their loyalty to the shop.
 These typically include gift wrapping, warranty services, insurance, app installation, etc.

 Options come with their own prices and tax sets.
 Also, different options can apply to different products.
 All product options available in a shop are organized in groups.

-Although options are applied to abstract products only, the *Product Options* API enables retrieving available options for both [abstract and concrete](https://documentation.spryker.com/docs/en/abstract-and-concrete-products) products.
+Although options are applied to abstract products only, the *Product Options* API enables retrieving available options for both [abstract and concrete](/docs/scos/user/user-guides/202005.0/back-office-user-guide/catalog/products/abstract-and-concrete-products.html) products.
 Also, it enables selecting the necessary options when ordering products and viewing the selected options when an order is complete.
-For this purpose, product options are retrievable in endpoints related to [products](https://documentation.spryker.com/docs/en/retrieving-product-information) (e.g. `/abstract-products` or `/concrete-products`), [guest carts](https://documentation.spryker.com/docs/en/managing-carts) and [carts of registered users](https://documentation.spryker.com/docs/en/managing-guest-carts) (e.g. `/guest-cart-items` or `/carts/{% raw %}{{{% endraw %}cart_id{% raw %}}}{% endraw %}/items`, etc.), as well as [in order history](https://documentation.spryker.com/docs/en/retrieving-order-history).
+For this purpose, product options are retrievable in endpoints related to [products](/docs/scos/dev/glue-api-guides/202005.0/managing-products/retrieving-product-information.html) (e.g. `/abstract-products` or `/concrete-products`), [guest carts](/docs/scos/dev/glue-api-guides/202005.0/managing-carts/managing-carts.html) and [carts of registered users](/docs/scos/dev/glue-api-guides/202005.0/managing-carts/managing-guest-carts.html) (e.g. `/guest-cart-items` or `/carts/{% raw %}{{{% endraw %}cart_id{% raw %}}}{% endraw %}/items`, etc.), as well as [in order history](https://documentation.spryker.com/v5/docs/en/retrieving-order-history).

 With the help of the data provided by the API resources, you will be able to perform the following tasks: